airr-community/ogrdb/scripts/readme.md

 ### Creating a Genotype File with genotype_statistics.R

-[genotype_statistics.R](https://github.com/airr-community/ogre/blob/master/scripts/genotype_statistics.R) is a script that can be used to create an extended analysis of the genes used in a receptor repertoire.
+[genotype_statistics.R](https://github.com/airr-community/ogre/blob/master/scripts/genotype_statistics.R) is a script that can be used to create an analysis of gene usage in a receptor repertoire.
 The analysis consists of [usage statistics](https://github.com/airr-community/ogre/blob/master/static/docs/genotype_1.csv) and  [plots](https://github.com/airr-community/ogre/raw/master/static/docs/example_ogrdb_genotype_report.pdf).
 The report includes an analysis of inferred alleles, and was originally written to be used in conjunction with a novel allele inference tool such as those listed below, but the script can be run on any repertoire, whether or not it contains novel alleles.